 • Contact with self and contact with others • Grounding • Centering

 • Attachment • Boundaries • Containment.

 In the United States, February 28-March 4, 2018, in Fort Lauderdale, Florida.
-This training workshop will be non-residential, and tuition is $1800 (or get the early bird registration cost – see flyer).
+This training workshop will be non-residential, and tuition is $1800.
 Thirty (30) Continuing Education credits will be available for Social Workers, Licensed Professional Counselors, Licensed Mental Health Counselors, Psychologists, and Marriage and Family Therapists (see specifics for your state.)

-In Europe the workshop will be held in April 9-13, 2018 in Achberg, southern Germany.
-This training workshop is residential, and tuition is 1790 euro (or get the early bird registration cost – see flyer).
+In Europe Module 1 will be held in April 9-13, 2018 in Achberg, southern Germany.
+This training workshop is residential, and tuition is 1790 euro.

 Level Two: This level provides more depth in understanding and application of the basic concepts to oneself and to others.
 The modules can be taken in any order and all are a pre-requisite for Level 3 modules.
 An online group consultation will be held one month after completion of each module.

 Module 2 – Understanding and Engaging with the Vitality of the Body-Mind

 Facilitating an energetic process model of the body